Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder: Introduction

+Recently, it was observed that another geometric dynamics, polygon recutting, was also governed by geometric $R$-matrices~\cite{Izosimov2}.

+As a second corollary, we answer an open question of~\cite{AFIT} asking for an interpretation of cross-ratio dynamics in terms of cluster algebras.
+Indeed, all but the first and the last operations for TCD maps of Theorem~\ref{thm:main2} have a cluster algebra interpretation~\cite{AGPR,AGR}.
+Actually, Inoue--Lam--Pylyavskyy showed in~\cite{ILP2} that this sequence of operations, including the first and the last one, could be interpreted as cluster algebra mutations provided one considers a decorated version of the bipartite graph.

-\begin{corollary} The evolution of the some coordinates under cross-ratio dynamics can be written as an explicit composition of operations, with all but the first and the last one being cluster algebra mutations. \end{corollary}
+\begin{Corollary} The evolution of some coordinates under cross-ratio dynamics can be written as an explicit composition of cluster algebra mutations. \end{Corollary}

-Here we mean mutations of cluster variables known as $y$ \cite{FZ} or as $X$ \cite{FG} depending on the authors.

-As noted by \cite{AFIT}, cross-ratio dynamics bears a lot of resemblances with the pentagram map, another dynamical system on discrete curves for which several similar properties are known: Liouville integrability \cite{OST1,OST2}, algebro-geometric integrability \cite{Soloviev}, cluster algebra interpretation \cite{Glick}, dimer model interpretation \cite{FM16,GR} and realization in terms of TCD maps \cite{AGPR,AGR}.
-Similar properties are known or expected to hold for many generalizations of the pentagram map, see e.g. \cite{GP}.
+Geometric $R$-matrix transformations give rise to the class of generalized cluster transformations that were systematically studied in~\cite{GeRa}.
+In Section~\ref{subsec:otherdynamics}, we describe explicitly the group of all generalized cluster transformations associated with the Newton polygon $\Delta_n$.

+As noted by~\cite{AFIT}, cross-ratio dynamics bears a lot of resemblances with the pentagram map.
 There is however a notable difference with cross-ratio dynamics.
-For the pentagram map and its generalizations, the dynamics is local in the sense than one can construct a point of the curve $f_{i+1}$ knowing only a bounded number of points of the curve $f_i$.
-For cross-ratio dynamics the dynamics is global, one needs to know all the points of the curve $f_i$ to construct any given point of $f_{i+1}$.
-This is related to the R-matrix constructions of \cite{ILP1,ILP2,Chepuri}.
+For the pentagram map and its generalizations, the dynamics is local in the sense than one can construct a point of the twisted $n$-gon $q$ knowing only a bounded number of points of the twisted $n$-gon $p$.
+For cross-ratio dynamics the dynamics is global, one needs to know all the points of $p$ to construct any given point of $q$.

+We end the introduction by remarking that it is mysterious to us that cross-ratio dynamics can be realized as a cluster integrable system in at least two different ways.
+The two realizations have different Casimirs and reveal different symmetries of the system.
+We believe this phenomenon deserves further study.